J Visa Exchange Program

 Overview

 In confronting today’s most pressing research questions, global collaboration is critical.
-IREX’s J Visa Exchange Program supports foreign researchers, scientists, and academics to obtain J-1 “exchange visitor” visas.
-Exchange visitors engage in collaborative research with U.S. host organizations on a visiting basis.
+IREX supports foreign researchers, scientists, and academics to visit the United States for collaborative research and cultural exchange.

 Learn How to Apply

-Learn how IREX can guide immigration law firms, host organizations, and researchers through the application and J visa process.
+Learn how IREX guides host organizations, immigration attorneys, and researchers through the application and J visa processes.

-The U.S. Department of State’s J-1 Visa Exchange Visitor Program provides multiple options for foreign nationals to experience the United States through temporary study or work-related objectives.
-In any given month, there are 170,000 exchange visitors in the U.S.
+The U.S. Department of State’s BridgeUSA Exchange Program provides a suite of options for foreign nationals to experience the United States through temporary study or work-related objectives.
+Around 300,000 visitors from more than 200 countries visit the United States annually under the program.

-The program promotes the exchange of ideas and increased mutual understanding between Americans and people from other countries.
+Across all program activities, BridgeUSA promotes the exchange of ideas and increased mutual understanding between Americans and people from other countries.
 Closer ties between nations develop as exchange visitors return home and share their experiences.

 What are J-1 Research Scholars and Short-Term Scholars?

-J-1 Research Scholars and Short-Term Scholars are two research-focused exchange visitor categories for which IREX is an authorized visa sponsor.
-They are designed to facilitate an exchange of knowledge, skills, and culture between scholars and institutions in the context of a research collaboration.
+Research Scholars and Short-Term Scholars are two research-focused exchange visitor categories for which IREX is a designated J-1 visa sponsor.
+They are designed to facilitate an exchange of knowledge, skills, and culture between scholars and institutions in the context of a research project or academic collaboration.

 Exchange visitors and their U.S. counterparts report mutual benefits from the program, such as gaining cutting-edge skills, fresh perspectives on scientific problems, and lasting relationships with professionals, institutions, and laboratories around the world.

-IREX facilitates a variety of opportunities for exchange visitors to:
+IREX facilitates a variety of opportunities for visiting scholars to:

 Eligibility